TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

        Town of Brookline must designate at least 90% of individual dwelling units or rooms as non-smoking.

+   (4) No minor or school personnel shall smoke in or
+       upon any public sidewalk or other public property located within four hundred (400) feet of Brookline High School grounds.

+       The Commissioner of Public Works shall erect and maintain signage identifying the locations where
+       smoking is prohibited under this paragraph (4).
+Such signage shall be erected so as to notify the public of the smoking prohibition and the areas affected thereby.

 b.
 Workplaces

    (1) Smoking in workplaces is prohibited.